smartsupp/smartsupp.github.io/_docs/examples/multilanguage-chat-box.md

 ## All customizable texts

-Below are all texts we currently available for customization of your chat box.
+Below are all texts currently available for customization of your chat box.

 You can customize: